-Line 3b - Multi-state PTEs using the apportionment method of allocation generally are required to use a single receipts factor.
+Line 3b - Maryland apportionment factor Multistate PTEs using the apportionment method of allocation generally are required to use a single receipts factor.
 Property and payroll factors must be developed if the taxpayer has income from the sale of intangibles or is subject to another apportionment formula.
 If the taxpayer does not have income from the sale of intangibles and is not subject to another apportionment formula, property and payroll factors are not required to be developed.
 See instructions below under OTHER APPORTIONMENT FORMULAS and SPECIAL RULES.

-Line 4 - Distributive or pro rata share of income allocable to Maryland For unistate PTEs, or multistate PTEs without nonresident members, enter the amount shown on line 2.
+Line 4 - Pass-Through entity taxable income allocable to Maryland For unistate Electing PTEs, enter the amount shown on line 2.

-For multistate PTEs using separate accounting, subtract line 3a from line 2 and enter the difference.
-For multistate PTEs using the apportionment method of allocation, multiply line 2 by the factor on line 3b and enter the result.
+For multistate Electing PTEs using separate accounting, subtract line 3a from line 2 and enter the difference.
+For multistate Electing PTEs using the apportionment method of allocation, multiply line 2 by the factor on line 3b and enter the result.